How to Survive an Alaska Cruise in October And Still Get Stunning Photos

 This can limit the available options for dining, adventure, and exploration, affecting the overall experience.

-The only time that this hugely affected me was when I really wanted to go dog-sledding via helicopter.
+The only time that this hugely affected me was when I really wanted to go dog sledding with a helicopter.

 Unfortunately, all of the companies in the ports were closed for the season.
 I still had a great time with the excursions I did, but there were definitely some tears.